Anastasia1707/Anastasia1707.github.io/README.md

-DATA SCIENTIST

 ABOUT ME

 Data Science graduate student with 7+ years of experience in macroeconomic research for the government agencies, academia, and industry with a strong interest in applying data analysis to solve real-world problems.
-Seeking opportunities to leverage my academic background to contribute to impactful projects.

 PROJECTS